Suggestion: Watch the 5 minutes video tutorial before reading this article

 Besides, you should seek approval for purchases of land located in protected areas, for example:

 - There are cultural properties with heritage value

-- Or where there’s a conservation area to protect nature and ecosystems
+- Conservation areas that protect nature and ecosystems

-In case you don’t apply for a permit, if you’re obliged to do so, you will either be fined or face imprisonment.
+In case you don’t apply for a permit if you’re obliged to do so, you will either be fined and can face imprisonment.

 The Registration of Real Estate Act